How to Use the State Reporting Test Tool

 After you have confirmed that

-DeepQuery=False for all of your properties, you should exercise all of the scenarios that can trigger proactive state updates and confirm that property values update in the debugging tool.
+DeepQuery=False for all of your capabilities, you should exercise all of the scenarios that can trigger proactive state updates and confirm that expected property values update in the debugging tool.

 ReportStatecalls to your skill.